haxxorcist/UpDog/README.md

 Check out our website if you want to learn more:
 LINK UNDER CONSTRUCTION
-Fund the overworked unpayed employees of UpDog, and allow us to buy more hampsters and potatos to run our servers:
+Fund the overworked unpayed employees of UpDog, and allow us to buy more hampsters and potatos to run our "servers":
 LINK UNDER CONSTRUCTION

 Development Process